howech/gestalt/README.md

  Deletes the name from the configuration.

-- report()
+- report( )

- Generates a detailed report of all of the names.
+ Generates a detailed report (on console.log) of all of the names.

 - toObject()